 The following recommendations apply for most scenarios.
 Follow these recommendations unless you have a specific requirement that overrides them.

-The Azure AD Connect sync service ensures that identity information stored in the cloud is consistent with the identity information stored on-premises.
-You install this service using the Azure AD Connect software.
+The Microsoft Entra Connect Sync service ensures that identity information stored in the cloud is consistent with the identity information stored on-premises.
+You install this service using the Microsoft Entra Connect software.

-Before implementing Azure AD Connect sync, determine the synchronization requirements of your organization.
+Before implementing Microsoft Entra Connect Sync, determine the synchronization requirements of your organization.
 For example, what to synchronize, from which domains, and how frequently.
 For more information, see Determine directory synchronization requirements.

-You can run the Azure AD Connect sync service on a VM or a computer hosted on-premises.
-Depending on the volatility of the information in your Active Directory directory, the load on the Azure AD Connect sync service is unlikely to be high after the initial synchronization with Azure AD.
+You can run the Microsoft Entra Connect Sync service on a VM or a computer hosted on-premises.
+Depending on the volatility of the information in your Active Directory directory, the load on the Microsoft Entra Connect Sync service is unlikely to be high after the initial synchronization with Microsoft Entra ID.
 Running the service on a VM makes it easier to scale the server if needed.
 Monitor the activity on the VM as described in the Monitoring considerations section to determine whether scaling is necessary.

-If you have multiple on-premises domains in a forest, we recommend storing and synchronizing information for the entire forest to a single Azure AD tenant.
-Filter information for identities that occur in more than one domain, so that each identity appears only once in Azure AD, rather than being duplicated.
+If you have multiple on-premises domains in a forest, we recommend storing and synchronizing information for the entire forest to a single Microsoft Entra tenant.
+Filter information for identities that occur in more than one domain, so that each identity appears only once in Microsoft Entra ID, rather than being duplicated.
 Duplication can lead to inconsistencies when data is synchronized.
 For more information, see the Topology section below.

-Use filtering so that only necessary data is stored in Azure AD.
-For example, your organization might not want to store information about inactive accounts in Azure AD.
+Use filtering so that only necessary data is stored in Microsoft Entra ID.
+For example, your organization might not want to store information about inactive accounts in Microsoft Entra ID.
 Filtering can be group-based, domain-based, organization unit (OU)-based, or attribute-based.
 You can combine filters to generate more complex rules.
 For example, you could synchronize objects held in a domain that have a specific value in a selected attribute.
-For detailed information, see Azure AD Connect sync: Configure Filtering.
+For detailed information, see Microsoft Entra Connect Sync: Configure Filtering.

 To implement high availability for the AD Connect sync service, run a secondary staging server.
 For more information, see the Topology recommendations section.

-Azure AD Connect cloud sync is a new offering from Microsoft designed to meet and accomplish your hybrid identity goals for synchronization of users, groups, and contacts to Azure AD.
-With Azure AD Connect cloud sync, provisioning from AD to Azure AD is orchestrated in Microsoft Online Services.
+Microsoft Entra Connect cloud sync is a new offering from Microsoft designed to meet and accomplish your hybrid identity goals for synchronization of users, groups, and contacts to Microsoft Entra ID.
+With Microsoft Entra Connect cloud sync, provisioning from AD to Microsoft Entra ID is orchestrated in Microsoft Online Services.

 Validate security configuration and policy

 User password management.
-The Azure AD Premium editions support password writeback, enabling your on-premises users to perform self-service password resets from within the Azure portal.
+The Microsoft Entra ID P1 or P2 editions support password writeback, enabling your on-premises users to perform self-service password resets from within the Azure portal.
 This feature should be enabled only after reviewing your organization's password security policy.
 For example, you can restrict which users can change their passwords, and you can tailor the password management experience.
 For more information, see Customizing Password Management to fit your organization's needs.

-Actively monitor Azure AD for signs of suspicious activity.
-Consider using Azure AD Premium P2 edition, which includes Azure AD Identity Protection.
+Actively monitor Microsoft Entra ID for signs of suspicious activity.
+Consider using Microsoft Entra ID P2 edition, which includes Microsoft Entra ID Protection.
 Identity Protection uses adaptive machine learning algorithms and heuristics to detect anomalies and risk events that may indicate that an identity has been compromised.
 For example, it can detect potentially unusual activity such as irregular sign-in activities, sign-ins from unknown sources or from IP addresses with suspicious activity, or sign-ins from devices that may be infected.
 Identity Protection uses this data to generate reports and alerts that enable you to investigate these risk events and take appropriate action.
-For more information, see Azure Active Directory Identity Protection.
+For more information, see Microsoft Entra ID Protection.

-You can use the reporting feature of Azure AD in the Azure portal to monitor security-related activities occurring in your system.
-For more information about using these reports, see Azure Active Directory Reporting Guide.
+You can use the reporting feature of Microsoft Entra ID in the Azure portal to monitor security-related activities occurring in your system.
+For more information about using these reports, see Microsoft Entra ID Reporting Guide.

 Validate network topology

-Configure Azure AD Connect to implement a topology that most closely matches the requirements of your organization.
-Topologies that Azure AD Connect supports include:
+Configure Microsoft Entra Connect to implement a topology that most closely matches the requirements of your organization.
+Topologies that Microsoft Entra Connect supports include:

-Single forest, single Azure AD directory.
-In this topology, Azure AD Connect synchronizes objects and identity information from one or more domains in a single on-premises forest into a single Azure AD tenant.
-This topology is the default implementation by the express installation of Azure AD Connect.
+Single forest, single Microsoft Entra directory.
+In this topology, Microsoft Entra Connect synchronizes objects and identity information from one or more domains in a single on-premises forest into a single Microsoft Entra tenant.
+This topology is the default implementation by the express installation of Microsoft Entra Connect.

-Don't use multiple Azure AD Connect sync servers to connect different domains in the same on-premises forest to the same Azure AD tenant, unless you are running a server in staging mode, described below.
+Don't use multiple Microsoft Entra Connect Sync servers to connect different domains in the same on-premises forest to the same Microsoft Entra tenant, unless you are running a server in staging mode, described below.

-Multiple forests, single Azure AD directory.
-In this topology, Azure AD Connect synchronizes objects and identity information from multiple forests into a single Azure AD tenant.
+Multiple forests, single Microsoft Entra directory.
+In this topology, Microsoft Entra Connect synchronizes objects and identity information from multiple forests into a single Microsoft Entra tenant.
 Use this topology if your organization has more than one on-premises forest.
-You can consolidate identity information so that each unique user is represented once in the Azure AD directory, even if the user exists in more than one forest.
-All forests use the same Azure AD Connect sync server.
-The Azure AD Connect sync server doesn't have to be part of any domain, but it must be reachable from all forests.
+You can consolidate identity information so that each unique user is represented once in the Microsoft Entra directory, even if the user exists in more than one forest.
+All forests use the same Microsoft Entra Connect Sync server.
+The Microsoft Entra Connect Sync server doesn't have to be part of any domain, but it must be reachable from all forests.

-In this topology, don't use separate Azure AD Connect sync servers to connect each on-premises forest to a single Azure AD tenant.
-This can result in duplicated identity information in Azure AD if users are present in more than one forest.
+In this topology, don't use separate Microsoft Entra Connect Sync servers to connect each on-premises forest to a single Microsoft Entra tenant.
+This can result in duplicated identity information in Microsoft Entra ID if users are present in more than one forest.

 Multiple forests, separate topologies.
-This topology merges identity information from separate forests into a single Azure AD tenant, treating all forests as separate entities.
+This topology merges identity information from separate forests into a single Microsoft Entra tenant, treating all forests as separate entities.
 This topology is useful if you're combining forests from different organizations and the identity information for each user is held in only one forest.

 If the global address lists (GAL) in each forest are synchronized, a user in one forest may be present in another as a contact.
 This can occur if your organization has implemented GALSync with Forefront Identity manager 2010 or Microsoft Identity Manager 2016.
 In this scenario, you can specify that users should be identified by their Mail attribute.
 You can also match identities using the ObjectSID and msExchMasterAccountSID attributes.
 This is useful if you have one or more resource forests with disabled accounts.

 Staging server.
-In this configuration, you run a second instance of the Azure AD Connect sync server in parallel with the first.
+In this configuration, you run a second instance of the Microsoft Entra Connect Sync server in parallel with the first.
 This structure supports scenarios such as:

-Testing and deploying a new configuration of the Azure AD Connect sync server.
+Testing and deploying a new configuration of the Microsoft Entra Connect Sync server.

 Introducing a new server and decommissioning an old configuration.

 In these scenarios, the second instance runs in staging mode.
-The server records imported objects and synchronization data in its database, but doesn't pass the data to Azure AD.
-If you disable staging mode, the server starts writing data to Azure AD, and also starts performing password write-backs into the on-premises directories where appropriate.
-For more information, see Azure AD Connect sync: Operational tasks and considerations.
+The server records imported objects and synchronization data in its database, but doesn't pass the data to Microsoft Entra ID.
+If you disable staging mode, the server starts writing data to Microsoft Entra ID, and also starts performing password write-backs into the on-premises directories where appropriate.
+For more information, see Microsoft Entra Connect Sync: Operational tasks and considerations.

-Multiple Azure AD directories.
-Typically you create a single Azure AD directory for an organization, but there may be situations where you need to partition information across separate Azure AD directories.
-In this case, avoid synchronization and password write-back issues by ensuring that each object from the on-premises forest appears in only one Azure AD directory.
-To implement this scenario, configure separate Azure AD Connect sync servers for each Azure AD directory, and use filtering so that each Azure AD Connect sync server operates on a mutually exclusive set of objects.
+Multiple Microsoft Entra directories.
+Typically you create a single Microsoft Entra directory for an organization, but there may be situations where you need to partition information across separate Microsoft Entra directories.
+In this case, avoid synchronization and password write-back issues by ensuring that each object from the on-premises forest appears in only one Microsoft Entra directory.
+To implement this scenario, configure separate Microsoft Entra Connect Sync servers for each Microsoft Entra directory, and use filtering so that each Microsoft Entra Connect Sync server operates on a mutually exclusive set of objects.

-For more information about these topologies, see Topologies for Azure AD Connect.
+For more information about these topologies, see Topologies for Microsoft Entra Connect.

 Configure user authentication method

-By default, the Azure AD Connect sync server configures password hash synchronization between the on-premises domain and Azure AD.
-The Azure AD service assumes that users authenticate by providing the same password that they use on-premises.
+By default, the Microsoft Entra Connect Sync server configures password hash synchronization between the on-premises domain and Microsoft Entra ID.
+The Microsoft Entra service assumes that users authenticate by providing the same password that they use on-premises.
 For many organizations, this strategy is appropriate, but you should consider your organization's existing policies and infrastructure.
 For example:

 - The security policy of your organization may prohibit synchronizing password hashes to the cloud.
 In this case, your organization should consider pass-through authentication.